Pelvic Weakness and Incontinence with Pregnancy

-You may find that incontinence continues after you’ve had your baby.
-This postnatal stress incontinence affects up to a third of all new moms, but it is easily treatable.
+You may find that incontinence continues after you’ve had your baby, but it is easily treatable.

 Through properly administered techniques and by performing pelvic floor exercises, you can strengthen these muscles and gain manageable control over any urinary issue.
 All pregnant women can benefit from pelvic floor exercises, even if you are not noticing incontinence.